Mrinalini Sarabhai—the doyenne of Indian Classical Dance—is remembered for her extraordinary contribution to Indian dance.

 4. Apart from being a choreographer and dancer, she was also a prolific writer.

 Mrinalini authored numerous novels, poems, plays and stories for children.
-Her novel, This Alone is Truth, is based on the rebirth of Indian classical dance in the modern age.
+Her novel, This Alone is True, is based on the rebirth of Indian classical dance in the modern age.

 5. She was given several prestigious awards and honours for her work.